ThreeandZ/test/README.md

-# this is myrepository whitch be use to study,welcome!!
+# Cloud Coding DemoThis is a demo project using GitHub's cloud-based tools.